Fullmeals.

 Step 8: Add Paneer and Simmer

-Cover the pan and let the saag simmer for a few minutes.
+Cover the pan and let the saag for a few minutes.
 (The video missed recording the step of adding paneer, but it should be added here).
-Add the fried paneer cubes to the simmering saag and cook for another few minutes, allowing the flavors to meld.
+Add the fried paneer cubes to the saag and cook for another few minutes, allowing the flavors to meld.

 Step 9: Garnish and Serve